immortal328/07_SB_Spring-MVC_CRUD/README.md

-# Title: Real-Time Web Application Development with Spring Boot 3, Spring MVC, and Thymeleaf
+# Real-Time Web Application Development with Spring Boot 3, Spring MVC, and Thymeleaf

 # Description:
 This project is a comprehensive demonstration of building a real-time web application using cutting-edge technologies in the Spring ecosystem.
 Leveraging Spring Boot 3, Spring MVC, and Thymeleaf, the application showcases full database CRUD (Create, Read, Update, Delete) operations, providing users with a seamless and interactive experience.